 Caroline H., Wife of Calvin Cutter, M.D.Murdered by the Baptist Ministry and BaptistChurches As follows: Sep’t.
 28, 1838; aged 33She was accused of lying in church meeting by theRev.
 D. D. Pratt and Deacon Albert AdamsWas condemned by the church unheard.She was reduced to povertyby Deacon William WallaceWhen an exparte council was asked of the MilfordBaptist Church, by the advice of their committee,George Raymond, Calvin Averill,and Andrew HutchinsonThey voted not to receive any communication onthe subject.
 The Rev. Mark Carpenter said hethought as the good old Deacon said,“We’ve got Cutter down and it’s best tokeep him down.”
 The intentional and maliciousdestruction of her character And happiness asabove described destroyed her life.
 Her last wordsupon the subject were “Tell the Truth and TheIniquity will come out”

-According to New Hampshire historian Fritz Wetherbee, the Cutters were kicked out of the church referenced on the gravestone because Dr. Cutter was bullying members into funding the construction of another church in town that he had pushed to be built and had so far himself funded just on his own empty promises.
+According to New Hampshire historian Fritz Wetherbee, the Cutters were kicked out of the church referenced on the gravestone because Calvin was bullying members into funding the construction of another church in town that he had pushed to be built, and had so far himself funded only on his own empty promises.
 Caroline apparently took the expulsion pretty hard.